vic22981106/RNN_BinaryAdditionTask/README.md

-# RNN_BinaryAdditionTask
+# Recurrent Neural Network from scratch
-Recurrent Neural Network for Binary Addition Task using only numpy (calculation) and matplotlib.pyplot (for plotting)
+Recurrent Neural Network for Binary Addition Task using only numpy (calculation) and matplotlib.pyplot (plotting)

 # Dependencies
 1. numpy